Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 You know, that Wall Street background,

-and CFA chartered holder background
+and CFA charter holder background

 does cause me to look at things probably